jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-attestationkey-eku.md

 * The X.509 extension "key usage" MUST be set to "digital signature".
 In other words, the value of the associated field includes the bit "digitalSignature" set.

-* The X.509 extension "extended key usage" SHOULD not include usage other than the one defined in this document (id-kp-attestationKey).
+* The X.509 extension "extended key usage" SHOULD NOT include usage other than the one defined in this document (id-kp-attestationKey).

 ## Implication for a Certificate Authority